mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/OperationCore.md

 ### Pagination

-When you need to paginate remote data, use the ``InfiniteQueryRequest`` protocol.
+When you need to paginate remote data, use the ``PaginatedRequest`` protocol.

 ```swift
 struct PostsPage: Sendable {